partlycrazy/govtech-ukhackathon/_year_2021/05-prizes.md

 Unless otherwise stated, one of each prize will be awarded to each member of the team.

 #### **First Prize**
-- iPad Air 4
+- **iPad Air 4**
-- “Opportunity to collaborate further with GovTech Singapore on product development of your project (where feasible)”
+- Opportunity to collaborate further with GovTech Singapore on product development of your project (where feasible)
-- "Fast-track internship application to GovTech Singapore for team members"
+- Fast-track internship application to GovTech Singapore for team members

 #### **Second Prize**
-- Apple Watch SE
+-** Apple Watch SE**
-- “Opportunity to collaborate further with GovTech Singapore on product development of your project (where feasible)”
+- Opportunity to collaborate further with GovTech Singapore on product development of your project (where feasible)
-- "Fast-track internship application to GovTech Singapore for team members"
+- Fast-track internship application to GovTech Singapore for team members

 We have a pub quiz segment on the closing ceremony on the last day, and the top 3 winners of the pub quiz will receive “swag packs”.